StevenGolovkine/FDApy/README.rst

 Documentation
 =============

-The documentation is available at `https://fdapy.readthedocs.io/en/stable/`_, which included detailled information about API references and several examples presenting the different functionalities.
+The documentation is available `here <https://fdapy.readthedocs.io/en/stable/>`_, which included detailled information about API references and several examples presenting the different functionalities.

-The documentation of the latest version can be found at `https://fdapy.readthedocs.io/en/latest/`_.
+The documentation of the latest version can be found at `here <https://fdapy.readthedocs.io/en/latest/>`_

 Installation
 ============